garrandall/popular-music-data/tracks/angeleyes-abba.md

 Don't look too deep into those angeleyes
 Oh no no no no

-Ah-ha-ha, ah-aaaah
+Ah-ha-ha, ah-ah
-Ah-ha-ha, ah-aaaah
+Ah-ha-ha, ah-ah
 Ah-ha-ha, keep thinking 'bout his angeleyes
-I keep thinking, a-aaah
+I keep thinking, a-ah

 Sometimes when I'm lonely I sit and think about him And it hurts to remember all the good times